yassin-elkhamlichi/Spring-Batch/README.md

 ---

-## 2\ High-Level ArchitectureBefore diving into the code, visualize the data flow of the `importCustomers` Job:
+## 2\ High-Level Architecture
+Before diving into the code, visualize the data flow of the `importCustomers` Job:

 1. **The Trigger (Controller):** An external REST API call acts as the "Start Button."
 2. **The Operator:** The Controller invokes the JobOperator.
 This acts as the operations center, triggering the execution..